 2. (a) Explain three advantages of large-scale business enterprises.

-- A large-scale business enterprise can employ higher qualified man.agersEwho may be allowed to specialize in the various branches of management.
-Expert administrators can therefore be put in charge of marketing, production, transport and personnel.
+- A large-scale business enterprise can employ higher qualified managers.
+As a result, these managers may be allowed to specialize in the various branches of management.
+Furthermore, expert administrators can therefore be put in charge of marketing, production, transport and personnel.

-- Banks and other financial institutions are often willing to lend capital to large firms at more favourable terms.
+- Secondly, banks and other financial institutions are often willing to lend capital to large firms at more favourable terms.

-- A large firm can buy its requirements or stocks more cheaply than a small firm because it buys in large quantities.
-When goods are bought in large quantities, special discounts are offered to the buyer.
+- Thirdly, large firms have the financial capacity to buy in larger quantities than small firms.
+As a matter of fact, when goods are bought in large quantities, special discounts are offered to the buyer.

-- Large firms are much better equipped to meet the risks of trading than small firms because they can produce more than one product, so that a fall in demand for one of them may be offset by a rise in demand for one of the other products.
+- Lastly, large firms are much better equipped to meet the risks of trading than small firms.
+Thus, they can produce more than one product, so that a fall in demand for one of them may be offset by a rise in demand for one of the other products.

 2. (b) Explain three factors that account for the small size of businesses.